 Column | This is a structural element which bears the weight of a building | No obvious damage was observed during the inspection | 2 | Maintenance | 012 | NT01 2 | 512BN B2 |

-The development of a sustainable environment relies on the changes toward sustainable consumption and production.
-This emphasizes that the development of a building should consider the goals of One Planet Living Global as well as the National & Regional Policies.
-The One Planet Living Global hence involves the Agenda 21 Regional Spatial Strategy, Local Planning Policy Framework and the Building Regulations (Macnaghten & Szersynski 2013).
-Therefore, it is important to evaluate the building in question “The Mundella Centre” and its opportunities and constraints regarding sustainability development.
+Developing a sustainable environment relies on the changes toward sustainable consumption and production.
+This emphasizes that the development of a building should consider the goals of One Planet Living Global as well as the National and Regional Policies.
+The One Planet Living Global involves the Agenda 21 Regional Spatial Strategy, Local Planning Policy Framework and the Building Regulations (Macnaghten & Szersynski 2013).
+Therefore, evaluating the building in question, “The Mundella Centre”, and its opportunities and constraints regarding sustainability development is important.

-From the literature reviewed, it was observed that the concept of space planning is an important factor in structural engineering.
+From the literature reviewed, it was observed that space planning is an important factor in structural engineering.
 The social evolution and its organization are mostly interconnected through geography.
 The distance and the changes in the resource endowment, the climate and the topography play a part in the development of the social processes.
-Particular spatial features such as the availability of natural characteristics do not have an automatic result (Goodwin
+Particular spatial features, such as the availability of natural characteristics, do not have an automatic result (Goodwin

 2014).
-The spatial imbalances in development are required to be well understood for development purposes (Fort 2007).
-Thus regional policy is required in order to ensure national stability; this is because the policy would most likely be initiated in areas that have particular problems.
-For instance, the locality of Mundella centre has faced a number of economic and social challenges which was the result of historical unemployment in the area and hence the subsequent regional policies in the area were implemented to ensure that the area develops in order to offer economic and social benefits to the people.
-This is supported by the surrounding tree's access to Woodward Street and Green Street that provide accessibility to the centre (figure 6).
+The spatial imbalances in development must be well understood for development purposes (Fort 2007).
+Thus, regional policy is required to ensure national stability because the policy would most likely be initiated in areas with particular problems.
+For instance, the locality of Mundella Centre has faced several economic and social challenges resulting from historical unemployment in the area.
+Hence, the subsequent regional policies in the area were implemented to ensure that the area develops to offer economic and social benefits to the people.
+This is supported by the surrounding tree's access to Woodward Street and Green Street, which provide accessibility to the centre (figure 6).

-This offers an enhanced opportunity for the development of the center; which is in line with the regional policies on economic and social development of the area.
+This offers an enhanced opportunity for the centre's development, which is in line with the regional policies on the economic and social development of the area.

 Based on the building regulations in the UK, as outlined previously, refurbishment of this building requires compliance with the regulations.
 This involves the structural elements that indicate the condition of the building and need to be repaired as per the regulations.
-However since this facility is equipped with multiple access points, and various good neighboring facilities, this refurbishment of this facility can turn out to be highly beneficial for the local community in the years to come
+However, since this facility is equipped with multiple access points and various good neighbouring facilities, this refurbishment of this facility can turn out to be highly beneficial for the local community in the years to come

-Figure 6: Surrounding of Mundella Center, access point and neighboring facilities
+Figure 6: Surrounding Mundella Center, access point and neighbouring facilities

-The method of assessment is important in the promotion of the development systems that support environmental performance of a given building with regards to its sustainability.
+The assessment method is important in promoting the development of systems that support the environmental performance of a given building and its sustainability.
 Note that the LEED and the BREEAM are two major methods of assessment of the refurbishment of a building and its operational use.
-Evaluation of the current assessment methods make it possible to identify number of differences such as the objectives, utilizations, type of residents and also the phase of the given application.
-The kind assessment methods to be used can be categorized based on the type of building being assessed, the users of the given method, the phases of the lifecycle under assessment, the structure, particular sustainability criteria for the building and the classification and communication format for the results.
+Evaluating the current assessment methods makes it possible to identify several differences, such as the objectives, utilizations, type of residents and the application phase.
+The assessment methods to be used can be categorized based on the type of building being assessed, the users of the given method, the phases of the lifecycle under assessment, the structure, particular sustainability criteria for the building and the classification and communication format for the results.

-Buildings often differ on the basis of the activities that are carried out within the building, the location, the community which the building serves and the economic and the financial features associated to the building (Fang & Wang 2011). from the literature reviewed, it was observed the methods such as Green Star, the BREEAM, LEED and the CASBEE are often utilized particularly to the context of a given country.
+Buildings often differ based on the activities carried out within the building, the location, the community the building serves and the economic and financial features associated with the building (Fang & Wang 2011). from the literature reviewed, it was observed that methods such as Green Star, BREEAM, LEED and CASBEE are often utilized, particularly in the context of a given country.

-The assessment of a site does not necessarily dictates restrictions in relation to the type of dwelling.
-For instance, Mundella centre consists of a site with a block of flats along with other houses which require assessment, but their score in the rating is given to the building after certification.
-Based on the BREEAM Domestic Refurbishment report, offers the evaluation of a building and the provision of the rating.
+Assessing a site does not necessarily dictate restrictions about the type of dwelling.
+For instance, Mundella Centre consists of a site with a block of flats along with other houses which require assessment, but their score in the rating is given to the building after certification.
+Based on the BREEAM Domestic Refurbishment report, it evaluates a building and the rating provision.

-Lemon et al (2015) suggested that the structure of a building is vital in the assessment methods since it is responsible for ethe stablishment of the overall performance score.
-The current assessment method is categorized on the aspect of sustainability and offers a way of calculating a single overall score based on set of weights.
-The weights are often based on the relevance of every category in the sustainability of Mundella centre, and subsequently, the higher weights indicate greater significance.
+Lemon et al. (2015) suggested that the structure of a building is vital in the assessment methods since it is responsible for establishing the overall performance score.
+The current assessment method is categorized on the aspect of sustainability and offers a way of calculating a single overall score based on a set of weights.
+The weights are often based on the relevance of every category in the sustainability of Mundella Centre, and subsequently, the higher weights indicate greater significance.

-Figure 7: Distribution of weights on sustthe ainability of the assessment methods on refurbishment
+Figure 7: Distribution of weights on the sustainability of the assessment methods on refurbishment

 Source Goodwin (2014)

-On this note, it can be observed that Mundella Centre is a dwelling type specification and its BREEAM scoring can be categorized as follows, considering different elements of sustainability on management, energy, water, materials, pollution, waste, health & wellbeing and innovation (table 1).
+On this note, it can be observed that Mundella Centre is a dwelling type specification.
+Its BREEAM scoring can be categorized as follows, considering different elements of sustainability on management, energy, water, materials, pollution, waste, health & wellbeing and innovation (table 1).

 Table 1: Current BREEAM Scoring for Mundella Center

-As seen from table 1, it is important to note that the refurbishment process of the building specifically considers the design of the building, improved measures, increased requirements on the contractor, improving the procurement process and also enhancing the current design opportunities.
+As seen from Table 1, it is important to note that the refurbishment process of the building specifically considers the design of the building, improved measures, increased requirements on the contractor, improved the procurement process, and enhanced the current design opportunities.
 This indicates the sustainability of the building.

 In terms of visual comfort, it can be noted that physical comfort has an important role to play in the performance of a building.
 The green offices offer an outstanding experience to the user based on the appearance, the acoustic quality and the temperature.
-The original design of the building and its planning has provision green of office space, a pleasant, harmonious and also a communication friendly environment, which can be of course reinstated during the refurbishment works (figure 8).
+The original design of the building and its planning have provided green office space with a pleasant, harmonious and communication-friendly environment, which can be reinstated during the refurbishment works (figure 8).

 Figure 8: Visual comfort of the building can be enhanced, as provision is available

-On the other hand, the building has access to public transport and this is vital for the users of the building, thereby leading to overall environmental sustainability.
-However, in the original plan, the open space does not open to the front road and that the design for the entrance to the site does not have tree planning to offer a green environment (figure 9).
-The redesign of the open space is therefore recommended to include trees, access to the road in the open space will offer visibility and will maximize the surveillance of the space, as shown in the figure above
+On the other hand, the building has access to public transport, and this is vital for the users of the building, thereby leading to overall environmental sustainability.
+However, in the original plan, the open space does not open to the front road, and the design for the entrance to the site does not have tree planning to offer a green environment (figure 9).
+The redesign of the open space is therefore recommended to include trees; access to the road in the open space will offer visibility and will maximize the surveillance of the space, as shown in the figure above

 As in the BREEAM New Construction method, the original plan does not show the retention of trees within the central area or on the periphery of the building.
-Moreover, in terms of water quality ,there is no sustainable urban drainage scheme on the water retention basin given open space and the adjacent areas (figure 9).
-However, there is an opportunity to enhance biodiversity value by planting trees which will improve sustainability.
+Moreover, in terms of water quality, there is no sustainable urban drainage scheme on the water retention basin, given the open space and the adjacent areas (figure 9).
+However, there is an opportunity to enhance biodiversity value by planting trees, which will improve sustainability.

 Figure 8: Visual comfort of the building can be enhanced, as provision is available

-On the other hand, the building has access to public transport and this is vital for the users of the building, thereby leading to overall environmental sustainability.
-However, in the original plan, the open space does not open to the front road and that the design for the entrance to the site does not have tree planning to offer a green environment (figure 9).
-The redesign of the open space is therefore recommended to include trees, access to the road in the open space will offer visibility and will maximize the surveillance of the space, as shown in the figure above
+On the other hand, the building has access to public transport, and this is vital for the users of the building, thereby leading to overall environmental sustainability.
+However, in the original plan, the open space does not open to the front road, and the design for the entrance to the site does not have tree planning to offer a green environment (figure 9).
+The redesign of the open space is therefore recommended to include trees; access to the road in the open space will offer visibility and will maximize the surveillance of the space, as shown in the figure above

 As in the BREEAM New Construction method, the original plan does not show the retention of trees within the central area or on the periphery of the building.
-Moreover, in terms of water quality there is no sustainable urban drainage scheme on the water retention basin given open space and the adjacent areas (figure 9).
-However, there is an opportunity to enhance biodiversity value by planting trees which will improve sustainability.
+Moreover, in terms of water quality, there is no sustainable urban drainage scheme on the water retention basin, given the open space and the adjacent areas (figure 9).
+However, there is an opportunity to enhance biodiversity value by planting trees, which will improve sustainability.

 Figure 9: Original plan for Mundella Center; recommended to be revised to enhance sustainability